-As you may already know, we have a busy toddler that loves food but can be really picky some days too.
-When it comes to green pasta, he absolutely loves it and will normally ask for seconds.
-So if you have kids or toddlers, you will be happy to know they normally love pasta with our green sauce!
+As you may already know, we have two kids who love food but can be really picky some days, too.
+When it comes to green pasta, they absolutely love it and will normally ask for seconds.
+So, if you have kids or toddlers, you will be happy to know they normally love pasta with our green sauce!

 If you find it difficult to introduce broccoli and spinach into your weekly menu, this could be a perfect way.
-Once you know how to cook the green sauce, you can choose your favorite pasta and cook it as often as you like.
+Once you know how to cook this broccoli sauce, you can choose your favorite pasta and cook it as often as you like.

 This is one of the simplest recipes you can find on our blog.
 All you need to make this easy broccoli pasta are a few ingredients, a big pot, a colander, and a blender or food processor.

 Broccoli.
 A whole regular broccoli head goes into this recipe.
-Broccoli is high in many nutrients such as iron, potassium, fiber, and vitamins.
-You can use tender stem broccoli or romanescu as well.
+Broccoli is high in many nutrients, such as iron, potassium, fiber, and vitamins.
+You can use tender-stem broccoli or romanesco as well.

 Spinach.
 You can use baby spinach or regular spinach.
 If you are using frozen spinach, make sure they are completely thawed before adding them to the blender.

 Fresh lemon juice.
-We use the juice of one homegrown lemon and the lemon peel to add before serving.
-We normally have preserved lemons at home so we add some before serving too.
+We add the juice of one homegrown lemon and the lemon peel before serving.
+We normally have preserved lemons at home, so we add some before serving, too.

 Cashew nuts.
 To make the cashew cream, we use pre-soaked cashews and water.
 Simply leave the cashews soaking while you prepare the rest of the ingredients.
 You can substitute the cashew cream with coconut milk, soy cream, oat cream, or regular heavy cream if you want to make this recipe vegetarian.